contao/docs/docs/manual/guides/deployer.en.md

 ---

 {{% notice note %}}
-The Deployer recipe is part of Deployer 7 and is intended to work for Contao 4.13 and greater.
+The Deployer recipe is part of Deployer 7 and is intended to work for Contao 4.13 and higher.

 ## Install Deployer